TheNerdling/Budget-Stream-Deck/README.md

 - It now wants you to input what keys you want the program to send when the button is hit.
 Since one of the keys we want aren't on the standard keyboard we've got some trickery to do
 - Hold down <kbd>CTRL</kbd> and hit the same button again, then release <kbd>CTRL</kbd> and hit <kbd>ESC</kbd> to finish giving inputs
 - Intercept will now ask for a label, so type something that you'll remember for that key, I just use the normal key name but you can do whatever
 - It will now show you a breakdown of the label name, what device was used, what key was pressed, and what you want the program to output.
-If it all looks good, hit S to save, or C to cancel
+If it all looks good, hit <kbd>S</kbd> to save, or <kbd>C</kbd> to cancel
 - It's easiest if you repeat the previous steps for ALL the keys on your second keyboard / USB numpad
 - After you've made an entry for every key, close out of Intercept and go to the folder it is loaded in, you should see a keyremap.ini file, open it in notepad
 - You'll see a bunch of entries like the one below.
 The first line is the label you made, second line is the device information, third is the triggering key, and fourth is the output combination